Content Map Terms

-Hip dysplasia is a problem in a baby's hip joint.
-It may be called developmental hip dysplasia or developmental dysplasia of the hip (DDH).
-The top of the thigh bone doesn't fit tightly into the hip socket.
+Developmental dysplasia of the hip (DDH) is a problem in a baby's hip joint.
+It may also be called developmental hip dysplasia.
+In DDH, the top of the thigh bone doesn't fit tightly into the hip socket.
 This problem may affect one or both hip joints.
 A baby may be born with it, or it may happen in the first year of life.

 In a normal hip, the thigh bone (femur) fits snugly into a cup-shaped socket in the pelvis.
 It is held in place by muscles, tendons, and ligaments.
 But in DDH, the hip socket may be too shallow or the tissues around the joint may be too loose.